Nizari Quhistani: Works

 Nizari Quhistani authored numerous poetic compositions, which earned him a place amongst notable Persian literary figures.
 The biographer Amin Ahmad Razi remarked in 1594 CE that Nizari's place in history was unaffected by his religious affiliation to the Ismaili faith.
 Similarly, in his famed Literary History of Persia, E. G. Browne compares Nizari's poetic prowess to that of the acclaimed Nasir-i Khusraw.
 Some of his poems are preserved in other works, such as the anonymous Ismaili work “Epistle of the Right Path” (Risāla-yi Ṣirāṭ al-Mustaqīm).
 The following is a list of Nizari's known extant works:

 Dīwan

 The dīwan (دیوان) of Nizari Quhistani is perhaps his largest written composition.
 This omnibus contains details of the workings da’wa and names various regions, presumably those in which there were Ismailis under the aegis of the hierarchy.

 Safarnāma

 In this poetic travelogue Nizari describes his journey undertaken in 1280 CE and encounters with individuals who, according to Nadia E. Jamal, may have been prominent Ismaili figures of Armenia, Arran, Azerbaijan and Georgia.
 It is in this work that Nizari indicates his meeting the successor of the Imam Rukn al-Din Khwurshah, Imam Shah Shams.

 Munāẓara-yi Shab wa Rūz

-The Munāẓara (مناظره شب و روز) of Nizari Quhistani characterizes the debate between exoteric Islam, symbolized by the night, and the esoteric traditions, symbolized by the day.
+The Munāẓara (مناظره شب و روز) of Nizari Quhistani characterises the debate between exoteric Islam, symbolised by the night, and the esoteric traditions, symbolised by the day.
 This short metaphorical poem is composed in mathnawi form.